Welcome to viewpoint

 Technological advancement continues to dominate the headlines, leaving many curious and apprehensive over the tasks, or even roles, AI will soon be able to perform.
 Meanwhile, more CEOs expect employees back in the office five days a week.

-Here are our five biggest workplace trends impacting your career in 2025.
+Here are our five biggest workplace trends 2025 impacting your career.

 AI can do your job – how will you respond?